Beautiful Landscapes, Idly Painted

 Necessary slot?
 Yes.
 As a primary color (with yellow and magenta), cyan is one of my top three mixers.
 I like to use cyan colors to mix greens; they’re also no slouch at mixing violets.

 Favorites: I go for a Phthalo every time because they have a wide value range, high tinting strength, high transparency, everything I look for in a mixer.
 Phthalo Blue Green Shade or Red Shade are classics.
 Green Shade is very versatile for mixing, strong, inexpensive, and common in tutorials.
 Red Shade is great for one-color skies.
-Phthalo Turquoise is also one of my favorites because it has a wide value range and mixes great greens.
+Phthalo Turquoise is also nice because it mixes great greens.

 See Also